-Garcia & Bray's classic 1997 Sandia Labs 'Fundamentals of roadmapping' report is a good starting and reference point.
+Garcia & Bray's classic 1997 Sandia Labs 'Fundamentals of technology roadmapping' report is a good starting and reference point.

 United Nations Framework Convention on Climate Change (UNFCCC) 2013 background paper on technology roadmaps provides a useful overview in the context of mitigation and adaptation.

 United Nations Industrial Development Organisation (UNIDO) 'practice on roadmapping' training course reference material.

 The 2013 ISECG (International Space Exploration Coordination Group) Global Exploration Roadmap is a nice example of a roadmap report containing a variety of visual roadmap formats to support the narrative.
 NASA has produced many interesting roadmaps over the years, including a complete set of technology roadmaps in 2015.